vitaliy-mitnichuk/vitaliy-mitnichuk/README.md

 ## 👋 Hello!
-Software engineer with 1+ years of experience.
+Front-end developer with 1+ years of experience.
 Worked for innovative startups and large enterprise products.
 Familiar with both remote, and in-office roles.
 Always seeking to take ownership of the project and deliver faster than expected.
 Comfortable for web and mobile development.

 ## 📲 Connect With Me
 [![GMAIL](https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:mitvitchuk@gmail.com?subject=Your%20Subject&body=Your%20Message)